NushaMBZ/aide-memoire/Level 4/EEI4366/N DS-03.md

 Key characteristics of NoSQL databases include:

-1. **Schema flexibility:** Unlike traditional relational databases, which require a fixed schema (predefined structure) for data, NoSQL databases allow for dynamic and flexible schemas.
+1. **<mark style="background: #FFF3A3A6;">Schema flexibility</mark>:** Unlike traditional relational databases, which require a fixed schema (predefined structure) for data, NoSQL databases allow for dynamic and flexible schemas.

-2. **Scalability:** NoSQL databases are often designed to scale out horizontally, making it easier to handle large amounts of data and high traffic loads.
+2. **<mark style="background: #FFF3A3A6;">Scalability</mark>:** NoSQL databases are often designed to scale out horizontally, making it easier to handle large amounts of data and high traffic loads.

-3. **High performance:** Many NoSQL databases are optimized for specific use cases, such as read-heavy or write-heavy workloads, which can result in better performance for those specific tasks compared to traditional databases.
+3. **<mark style="background: #FFF3A3A6;">High performance</mark>:** Many NoSQL databases are optimized for specific use cases, such as read-heavy or write-heavy workloads, which can result in better performance for those specific tasks compared to traditional databases.

 4. **Data model diversity:** NoSQL databases support various data models, including document-based (e.g., MongoDB), key-value (e.g., Redis), column-family (e.g., Apache Cassandra), and graph-based (e.g., Neo4j).